 For you, we read and untangled the data to list down the necessary food labeling guidelines and their criteria.

-In this FDA food labeling guide, you'll get a snapshot of:
+In this FDA food labeling guide 2024, you'll get a snapshot of:

-• A free checklist to simplify the food labeling process for you
+- A free checklist to simplify the food labeling process and achieve FDA label compliance

 .